ansellum/sshell/REPORT.md

 ### Potential future modifications
 There was a plan to consolidate certain data types in a "Command Line" struct,
-which would've helped organize properties of the **entire command line** such as
+which would've helped organize properties of the **entire command line**.
+Due to
-the file redirection global variables.
-Due to time constraints, this feature was
-not implemented in the final release.
+time constraints, this feature was not implemented in the final release.

 # Program Flow (Functions)